Harmonia axyridis: Biology and behaviour

 Harmonia axyridis becomes dormant in cooler months, though it will move around whenever the temperature reaches about 10 C. Because the beetles will use crevices and other cool, dry, confined spaces to overwinter, significant numbers may congregate inside walls if given a large enough opening.

 Large aggregations are often seen in autumn.
 The beetles have pheromones to signal to each other.
 However, many aggregation cues are visual, picking out sites at both long (light-coloured structures that are distinct from their surroundings) and short (pre-existing aggregations to join) distances.
 Non-volatile long-chain hydrocarbons laid down by previous aggregations also play a significant role in site selection.
 Both visual and hydrocarbon cues are more important than volatile pheromones.

 They often congregate in sunlit areas because of the heat available, so even on fairly cold winter days, some of the hibernating beetles will "wake up" because of solar heating.
 Large populations can be problematic because they can form swarms and linger in an area for a long time.
 The beetles can form groups that stay in upper corners of windows.
 This beetle has been also found to be attracted to dark screening material for its warmth.
-It has good eyesight; it will return from a location to which it is removed, and is known to give a small bite if provoked.
+It has good eyesight; it will return to a location from which it is removed, and is known to give a small bite if provoked.

+Similar to most ladybeetles, H. axyridis is a primarily carnivorous species, eating Hemipteran insects such as aphids.
+However, the beetles also feed on fruits like grapes and raspberries; this switch to fruit-feeding, hypothesized to increase resources for overwintering, is unusual for Coccinellidae.
+Their generalist feeding preferences have contributed to their success as an invasive and agricultural pest around the world.